janbodnar/Testing/web-components-override.md

 # Web components

 The application was created to test the Override content in Chrome for simple mock API.
+First, we need to create a directory where the data is written and then we can select
+the Override Content option.

 This is the structure: